built-on-openfin/workspace-starter/how-to/add-an-application-to-workspace/README.md

 OpenFin Workspace is currently **only supported on Windows**.

-# Add an Application to OpenFin Workspace
+# Launch your Content in OpenFin Workspace

-OpenFin Workspace uses a **Content Discovery Service** to know which content and apps it can access through Home and Browser.
+OpenFin Workspace uses a **Content Discovery Service** to know which content and apps it can access.

-This micro application is a simple example of plugging in your own content or app.
+This application you are about to install is a simple example of plugging in your own content or app.
+This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)

 ## Getting Started

 1. Install dependencies.
+Note that these examples assume you are in the subdirectory for the example.

 ```bash
 $ npm install